profjdbayliss/RIT-Resilience-Game/README.md

 ### Turn Composition:
 1. **DRAW PHASE:** Players must draw until they have 5 cards in their hand.
 If a player cannot draw any more cards the game ends.
 Players can discard and redraw up to 2 cards.
-    - Any Meeples used in the previous turn are replenished.
-Meeples can work Overtime for 2 turns, adding 2 Meeples per color to a Sector.
-After 2 turns, Meeples enter exhaustion for 4 turns, limiting a Sector to 1 Meeple per color.
+    - Any Workers used in the previous turn are replenished.
+Workers can work Overtime for 2 turns, adding 2 Workers per color to a Sector.
+After 2 turns, Workers enter exhaustion for 4 turns, limiting a Sector to 1 Worker per color.

-2. **ACTION PHASE:** Players are able to activate their cards by using the required number of meeples as indicated by each card.
+2. **ACTION PHASE:** Players are able to activate their cards by using the required number of Workers as indicated by each card.

 3. **END TURN PHASE:** Players must discard their cards until they have 5 cards left in their hand.
-During this phase, players can donate any remaining Meeples to their allies.
+During this phase, players can donate any remaining Workers to their allies.

 ### White Cards: